chasingone/TransGuider/README.md

 # TransGuider
-Multi-Attention Collaborative Guidance for Medical Image Segmentation
+Multi-Attention Collaborative Guidance Network for Medical Image Segmentation
 # Code will will be available soon